Swanbourne - Mount Claremont

 The level of cultural diversity witnessed in Swanbourne - Mount Claremont was found to be above average when compared nationally for a number of language and cultural background related metrics

-Swanbourne-Mount Claremont exhibited above-average cultural diversity, with 11.5% of its residents speaking a language other than English at home and 29.6% born overseas.
-Christianity was the predominant religion, accounting for 51.8% of the population.
-Notably, Judaism was overrepresented at 0.5%, compared to 0.5% in Greater Perth.
+Swanbourne-Mount Claremont has a higher-than-average cultural diversity, with 11.5% of its residents speaking a language other than English at home and 29.6% born overseas.
+Christianity is the predominant religion in Swanbourne-Mount Claremont, comprising 51.8% of the population.
+Judaism, however, is more prevalent here compared to Greater Perth, with 0.5% versus 0.4%.

 Frequently Asked Questions - Diversity